treylorswift/InfluencerToolkit/README.md

                   default is "influence".
 }

-examples:
+Examples:

+btcCampaign.json:
+  {
+      "campaign_id": "btc001",
+      "message": "Buy Bitcoin!",
+      "sort": "influence",
+      "filter": {
+          "tags": [
+              "bitcoin"
+          ]
+      },
+      "count": 10
+  }

-node itk.js {\"message\":\"Please visit http://mywebsite.com\",\"count\":10}
+  node itk.js btcCampaign.json

-  This sends "Please visit http://mywebsite.com" to the top 10 most influential people following you.
+  This sends "Buy Bitcoin!" to the top 10 most influential people following you.
   Run the same command a second time to send the same message to the next 10 most influential people following you.

-node itk.js {\"message\":\"Buy Bitcoin!\",\"count\":10,\"filter\":{\"tags\":[\"bitcoin\"]}}
+node itk.js -rebuildFollowers

-  This sends "Buy Bitcoin!" to the top 10 most influential following you who have "bitcoin" in their Twitter bio.

-note itk.js -refreshFollowers balajis

-  This will retreive all of balajis's followers and save them to balajis.followers.json, overwriting any previous cache saved there.
+  This will retreive all of your followers and save them to your_screen_name.followers.json, overwriting any previous cache saved there.
   If a previous follower cache operation was aborted in progress, it will attempt to resume.

-  Using -refreshFollowers without specifying a user will refresh your own followers.